Staff

 Gloria Coicou

 As a Black American with Haitian roots, Gloria values culture and diversity and welcomes the opportunity to be a tremendous catalyst in the DEI space.
-She is the newest member of the Community Foundation as the first Chief Inclusion & Community Engagement Officer.
+She is the first Chief Inclusion & Community Engagement Officer.
 Gloria is a service-oriented leader who is passionate about fostering an environment where inclusion, diversity, equity, and racial justice are explicitly recognized as fundamental parts of the Community Foundation.
-She pledges to begin this work by applying an iterative and intentional process to all that the Community Foundation does such as in grantmaking, hiring practices, daily operations, etc. One of her goals is to create spaces for the Tompkins community to feel empowered and valued regardless of what they seem to be on the outside.
+She works to create spaces for the Tompkins community to feel empowered and valued regardless of what they “seem” to be on the outside.
+Gloria champions the foundation’s DEI efforts, all grant-making practices, and community engagement efforts and programming.

 She has dedicated her life to serving, healing, and catering to the needs of marginalized communities while advocating for equity.
-When she joined the Ithaca community in 2015, she dove into community organizing and advocacy.
 She graduated from Cornell University with her masters in public administration in 2019.
 While at Cornell, she chartered and served as President of Healthcare Students Association, a graduate student organization that focuses on the intersection of healthcare, humanitarianism, and community.
-She is best known for her work in mitigating food security challenges among underserved students at Cornell University.
 Her efforts to feed hungry students from the trunk of her car began the food insecurity conversations around Cornell’s campus.
 After 2 months, it grew into a movement with 200+ volunteers, 7 community partners, a partnership with the Food Bank of the Southern Tier, an executive board, Cornell sponsorship and a location.
-As a direct result of handling the needs of 1,500 food-insecure students and rescuing over 1,000 lbs. of food, Cornell University has opened a university-instituted food pantry.
-In addition to taking on such a big task, she organized a first of its kind Cornell’s student professional development symposium, touching the lives of over 500 students.
-Healthcare leaders nationwide participated in the two-day event.
 These efforts earned her team the Inaugural Professional Student Organization of the Year Award.

 Amy LeViere